 While credit freezes and credit locks can protect your credit, they also come with a couple of disadvantages:

-• They may be inconvenient – With these protections in place, you’ll need to remember to unfreeze or unlock your credit before applying for a new loan or credit card.
+- They may be inconvenient – With these protections in place, you will need to remember to unfreeze or unlock your credit before applying for a new loan or credit card.

 However, these inconveniences still pale in comparison to the hassle of dealing with credit-related identity theft.